-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 65.00% 1100 00% The final test consist on multiple choice question plus some (one or two) exercises.
-Assessment of problem solving and/or case studies 25.00% 1/1 /1/19/- Resolution of problems or case studies, progress tests, group work and other exercises requested throughout the course.
-Assessment of active participation 10.00% 0.00% Total 100.00% 100.00%
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 65.00% 100.00% The final test consist on multiple choice question plus some (one or two) exercises.
+It may include a partial examination.
+Assessment of problem solving and/or case studies 25.00% 0.00% Resolution of problems or case studies, progress tests, group work and other exercises requested throughout the course.
+Assessment of active participation 10.00% 0.00% Active participation in class and continuous monitoring of the subject.
+Non-recoverable part of the practice note.
+Total 100.00% 100.00%